0xjcf/MCP_CodeAnalysis/README.md

    - More analyzers can be added as needed

 4. Get AI-assisted analysis:

    - AI tools connect to the MCP server
    - Use analyzers to gather code insights
    - Provide recommendations based on analysis

+5. Manage development sessions:
+   - Create and track AI development sessions
+   - Store session data and context
+   - Use CLI tools for session management
+   - Integrate with existing development workflow

 ## Project Structure